dayjs/dayjs-website/docs/display/calendar-time.md

 |The next week (nextWeek)	|Sunday at 2:30 AM|
 |Everything else (sameElse)	|7/10/2011|

+These strings are localized, and [can be customized](../customization/calendar).

 You can also pass specifying calendar output formats as the second parameter.

 To escape characters, wrap them in square brackets (e.g. [Today]).